 Managing Partner and CEO

-Currently Dr. Afeyan serves on a number of public and private company boards including AeroDesigns, Affinnova, BIND Biosciences, BG Medicine, Eleven Biotherapeutics, Pronutria, Joule Unlimited, LS9 and moderna therapeutics.
+Currently Dr. Afeyan serves on a number of public and private company boards including Affinnova, BIND Therapeutics, BG Medicine, Eleven Biotherapeutics, Pronutria, Joule Unlimited, and Moderna Therapeutics.
 Previously, he was a member of the founding team, director and investor in several highly successful ventures including Chemgenics Pharmaceuticals (acquired by Millennium Pharmaceuticals), Color Kinetics (acquired by Philips), and Adnexus Therapeutics (acquired by Bristol-Myers Squibb).

-Dr. Afeyan is a member of several advisory boards including the Yale Climate & Energy Initiative and the SKOLKOVO School of Management in Moscow.
+Dr. Afeyan is a member of Board of Trustees of Skolkovo Institute of Science and Technology, a new research university co-founded by MIT and based in Moscow, Russia.
 He is also a member of the Board of Overseers of the Boston Symphony Orchestra.
 In addition, he is co-founder and board member of the National Competitiveness Foundation of Armenia, a private-public partnership to promote economic development in the former Soviet Republic of Armenia, and he serves on the board of AmeriaBank, a leading bank in Armenia.
 In 2008 he received the Ellis Island Medal of Honor, an award granted to outstanding Americans who have distinguished themselves as United States citizens and who have enabled their ancestry groups to maintain their identities while becoming integral parts of American life.
 Dr. Afeyan also received a Technology Pioneer 2012 award from the World Economic Forum in recognition of the breakthrough solar fuel technology being developed at Joule Unlimited.
-He currently serves as Vice-chair of the Global Agenda Council on Emerging Technologies of the World Economic Forum.
+He currently serves as Chairman of the Global Agenda Council on Emerging Technologies of the World Economic Forum.